Archives

 Login to Gartner and access Peer Community

-• IT score
+• IT Score

 IT leaders can use the Gartner IT score to benchmark key functional processes and activities.
 This tool includes assessments for business strategy, data and analytics, security and risk management, applications, infrastructure and operations, and software engineering.